Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction.rst

 - https://en.wikipedia.org/wiki/Spirit_Parser_Framework
 - https://en.wikipedia.org/wiki/Domain-specific_language

+    Is there a project where overloading :cch:`operator,` made sense?

+Yes.
+C++ is a fun language where even the most obscure "features" will be found by someone to be useful. :cch:`operator,` is overloaded in `Boost Assign <http://www.boost.org/doc/libs/release/libs/assign/doc/index.html#intro>`_ to extend interface of STL containers.
+This library is somewhat old (pre modern C++ era); since C++11 there are much better (and less confusing) ways to do things what the library provides.

 Practice
 ########

 In practice, very few classes have overloaded operators other than ``=``, ``==`` and ``!=``.
-Thus, you can skip this chapter and come back later.
-Vast majority of code does not need to overload any operators so there is no significant value in trying to remember all possible recommendations for each operator mentioned in this chapter.
+Thus, **you can skip this chapter and come back later.
+Vast majority of code does not need to overload any operators** so there is no significant value in trying to remember all possible recommendations for each operator mentioned in this chapter.